Shopware 6 migration in 12 months: How Krannich and elio will achieve this together

 Alicia: How was the shop designed back then, as a purely in-house project or with a service provider?

-Magnus: With a service provider.
+Magnus : With a service provider.
 In the B2B environment, you very quickly reach the point where you can no longer manage it on your own.
 You need specialised staff for the shop system you have decided on.
 Nobody can do that in-house.
-This is particularly relevant now that we want to roll out a new generation of shops.
+This is particularly relevant now that we want to roll out a new shop generation.
 For such projects, you need enormous capacities for the project period.
 That's why it's important for me to work with an external partner like elio.

 Alicia: Your first, self-developed shop went online in 2011 or 2012.
 What major milestones have you achieved since then?